-software or other items, please contact Michael Hart at:
+software or other items, please contact Michael Hart at: hart@pobox.com

-hart@pobox.com

 [Portions of this eBook's header and trailer may be reprinted only when distributed free of all fees.
-Copyright (C) 2001, 2002 by used in any

-Michael S. Hart.
-Project Gutenberg is a TradeMark and may not be
+Copyright (C) 2001, 2002 by Michael S. Hart.
+Project Gutenberg is a TradeMark and may not be used in any sales of Project Gutenberg eBooks or other materials be they hardware or software or any other related product w